MrGG14/Electricity-Price-Forecast-TFT/README.md

    - By highlighting the most important features and their relationships, the model provides actionable insights that can lead to more effective and strategic energy offer management.

 3. **Transparency and Trust**:
-   - The transparent nature of the TFT model's predictions fosters trust among users, as they can see and understand the factors influencing the model's output.
-This is essential for the adoption and integration of the model in real-world applications.
+   - The transparent nature of the TFT model's predictions fosters trust among users, as they can see and understand the factors influencing the model

-Overall, the TFT model not only achieves high prediction accuracy but also provides significant interpretability, making it a powerful tool for forecasting SPOT prices in the Spanish electricity market.

 ### Conclusions